rwslinkman/SimDeviceBLE/README.md

 It requires a separate device running SimDeviceBLE in gRPC Mode.
 This mode can be found in the context menu of the SimDeviceBLE app.

 The Cucumber tests demonstrate a way SimDeviceBLE can contribute to your automated testing.
-Your project could create a similar configuration so SimDeviceBLE can contribute to your automated testing.
+Your project could create a similar configuration using the gRPC client.

 ## Contributing
 Please feel free to add any devices in the `nl.rwslinkman.simdeviceble.device` package.